dell/csm-docs/content/docs/concepts/authorization/v1.x/Backup and Restore/helm/_index.md

 kubectl -n <authorization-namespace> edit deploy/redis-primary
 ```

-The Deployment has a volumes field that should look like this:
+The Deployment has a volumes field that must look like this:

 ```yaml
 volumes: